 Trading a market will often depend on the size of the price range.
 Tightly traded range?
 Ideal for scalping.
 It only moves a few ticks up or down in any direction.
 Laying at the bottom of the range and backing at the top in anticipation the price will remain static is a fairly safe strategy.

 However, watch that the price doesn’t break outside the range.
-Remember your stop loss that I wrote about last week.
+Remember your stop loss that I wrote about before?

 A swing trading approach for larger trading ranges is usually more suitable for most traders.
 Swing trading differs to scalping.
 Instead of looking for 1 or 2 ticks, you may choose to trade to trade five or 10 ticks.
 Sometimes a lot more.